Vegan Tamales Recipe (Tamales Rojos)

 2. Place the softened vegetables and chiles in a blender and add 1 cup of the boiling broth, the ground cumin and salt.
 Blend until you have a smooth salsa.

-3. Strain into a large bowl or container and set aside.
+3. Pass through a fine sieve into a large bowl and set aside

 Vegan Filling for Tamales